mdh-digital/mdh-excel/README.md

 ### License

-This DOMPDF Wrapper for Laravel is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+This Mdhexcel Wrapper for Laravel is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)